mum-never-proud/blitz/README.md

 # blitz
-Learn JS Concepts by building your own jQuery like library.<br/>
+Learn JS Concepts by building your own jQuery like library :D
-Feel free to fork this repo or improve the code :)